 The purpose of this lab is to familiarize students with how to read and use topographic maps.
 This is a critical skill to prepare students to learn about more complex geologic maps.
 Note: the maps used in this lab are in colour and the colours have significance in terms of the symbols and patterns used on the maps - it is best to print this lab in colour and from a pdf version.

-Name:

-Student number:

-Date and lab section time:
+Name: Student number: Date and lab section time: TAs' names:

-TAs' names:

-Please hand in this lab to your TAs at the end of the lab period.

 Links to maps used in this lab